 76ers' Furkan Korkmaz: Recalled from G-League

-Korkmaz was recalled from the G-League's Delaware 87ers on Tuesday, Keith Pompey of The Philadelphia Inquirer reports.
+Korkmaz was recalled from the G-League's Delaware 87ers on Thursday, Tom Moore of the Bucks County Courier Times reports.

-Korkmaz, the 26th overall pick in the 2016 NBA Draft, has struggled to get on the floor this season for the 76ers, seeing just 12 total minutes.
-He's been active in the G-League, however.
-There, he's garnering 32.7 minutes per game and averaging 16.3 points, 5.6 rebounds, 3.6 assists and 1.3 steals.
-He's struggled to find his stroke, though, making just 34.8 percent of his looks from the field and 18.6 percent of his shots from distance.
+Korkmaz, who has seen just 12 NBA minutes this season, will likely continue to bounce back and forth between the 76ers and the 87ers.
+In Delaware, he's averaging 16.3 points, 5.3 rebounds, 3.6 assists and 1.3 steals across 32.7 minutes per contest.

 More News